 I’ve noticed a significant improvement in the way we treat each other at the office.
 It’s easy to have a conversation and say that things will be different, and much harder to make sure that change actually does take place.
-Kelly and Liz stuck around and made sure we were true to our word.
-They ensured we were becoming more aware of our actions and that we were changing our behaviors in the ways we said we would.
+Kelly stuck around and made sure we were true to our word.
+He ensured we were becoming more aware of our actions and that we were changing our behaviors in the ways we said we would.
 I’ve witnessed this on many accounts.
 Even today I received an email from my superior thanking me for the hard work I’d done in taking on an extra project last week.
-This small act was HUGE to me (Even my President agreed that six months ago this never would have happened because he just didn’t see its value prior to our work with Kelly and Liz.)
-Our culture is so much better now, not only for me.
+This small act was HUGE to me (Even my President agreed that six months ago this never would have happened because he just didn’t see its value prior to our work with Kelly) Our culture is so much better now, not only for me.

 Through more effective communication between superiors and staff we are now more able to understand and identify small issues before they become big problems.
 We have learned to stop pointing fingers and start talking to each other to work out a plan to resolve any issue.”